-Still in 2019 further study work is ongoing, focusing on the one hand on the calculation of scarcity price adders closer to real-time and on the other hand on the compatibility with the Belgian and European market design.
+In 2019, further study work was carried out, focusing on the one hand on the calculation of scarcity price adders closer to real-time and on the other hand on the compatibility with the Belgian and European market design.
 As from October 2019, parallel runs are executed and scarcity price-adders are published ex-post (day + one).